A Synthetic Dataset for Manometry Recognition in Robotic Applications: CONCLUSIONS

 \section{CONCLUSIONS}

-This study demonstrates that mixing synthetic data with real images improves detection performance and training dynamics in industrial scenarios.
-Among the tested configurations, the 1:1 mixture delivers the best overall accuracy.
-Real-only and 1:3 converge to practically the same performance, indicating diminishing returns when the synthetic portion overwhelms the real data.
-The 0.5:0.5 setting underperforms the other mixes, but—despite using only half the real images—synthetic augmentation prevents a sharp degradation, suggesting that synthetic data can effectively compensate for small or imperfect real datasets.
+This paper showed that combining synthetic and real images enhances detection performance and training stability in industrial settings.
+A 1:1 mixture achieves the highest overall accuracy, while real-only and 1:3 mixes yield similar results, indicating diminishing returns when synthetic data dominates.
+Even with only half the real images, synthetic augmentation mitigates performance drops, highlighting its value for small or imperfect datasets.

-Future work will extend the framework to more complex scenes, incorporate multimodal data (e.g., depth and infrared), and evaluate cross-domain transferability.
-This methodology has the potential to contribute to advancing robust perception systems with lower development costs and broader applicability.

-\textbf{Key takeaways:} (i) The best-performing network is the 1:1 mix (real + synthetic); (ii) Real-only and 1:3 are practically tied at convergence, showing limited gains from excessive synthetic proportion; (iii) The 0.5:0.5 mix underperforms but remains viable—synthetic data mitigates the drop expected from halving real images; (iv) Beyond accuracy, heavier synthetic mixes increase compute cost without commensurate gains, so moderate synthetic ratios are preferable for cost–benefit; (v) Synthetic data is particularly valuable to “patch” small or faulty real datasets, stabilizing training and preserving generalization.
+Limitations include evaluation on a single asset class and camera setup, focus on 2D detection only, potential temporal artifacts from video synthesized frames, and no benchmarking on embedded platforms.
+Future work will expand to multiple asset types, richer tasks (instance segmentation, 6D pose, needle angle/OCR), multimodal sensing, cross-domain adaptation, and on-robot validation with embedded hardware, incorporating active learning and quality/uncertainty monitoring.
+This approach can support more robust, cost-effective industrial perception systems.